-If the initiative succeeds, how will companies’ application of mandatory due diligence be guaranteed?
+If the initiative had succeeded, how would companies’ application of mandatory due diligence have been guaranteed?

-In order to ensure that all companies carry out their due diligence obligations, Swiss based firms will be liable for human rights abuses and environmental violations caused abroad by companies under their control.
-This provision will enable victims of human rights violations and environmental damage to seek redress in Switzerland.
+In order to ensure that all companies carry out their due diligence obligations, Swiss based firms would have been liable for human rights abuses and environmental violations caused abroad by companies under their control.
+This provision would have enabled victims of human rights violations and environmental damage to seek redress in Switzerland.

-Moreover, when a company can credibly demonstrate to the Court that it carried out adequate due diligence and that it took all necessary measures to prevent the violations, it will be exempted from liability.
-The initiative therefore has a preventive effect as it provides companies with an actual incentive to comply with their obligations.
+Moreover, when a company could credibly demonstrate to the Court that it had carried out adequate due diligence and that it had taken all necessary measures to prevent the violations, it would have been exempted from liability.
+The initiative therefore would have had a preventive effect as it would have provided companies with an actual incentive to comply with their obligations.

 What is a popular initiative in Switzerland?

 A popular initiative allows Swiss citizens to request an amendment to the Federal Constitution (of one article or its entirety).
 Initiatives to introduce or amend specific federal laws are not permitted.
 The Swiss Responsible Business Initiative demanded the introduction of the article 101a « Responsibility of business » in the Constitution.